cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 # Exo 1 - Bind shellcode - Part 4 - Bind Shellcode Generator

-In this post, I will create Python 3 scripts for easilly generate shellcode by chosing the TCP port to listen on and the shell to run (in case of /bin/sh is not available).
+In this post, I will create Python 3 scripts for easily generate shellcode by choosing the TCP port to listen on and the shell to run (in case of /bin/sh is not available).
 As both JMP CALL POP and pushing the path on the stack were used, two script will be done.

 ### Handle the port